evkx/evkx.github.io/content/models/opel/mokka/Mokka_Electric/_index.md

 ## Infotainment

+### Navigation system

+With the a standard in-car navigation system, you have all the assistance you need to reach your destination effortlessly.

+### Phone mirroring

+Furthermore, the Opel Mokka Electric supports Android Auto and Apple CarPlay.
+This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

+### Sound system

 One type of sound system is available for the Opel Mokka Electric.
 With the , you get NULL speakers with a max system output of  watts.

-In addition, with the standard in-car navigation system, you get the help you need to find your destination.
-Furthermore, the Opel Mokka Electric supports Android Auto and Apple CarPlay.
-This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

 ## Lights